• Home

 Note:

-The recipe might seem long, but that’s simply because I’m explaining the steps for two different types of pans.
+The recipe might seem long, but that’s simply because I’m explaining the steps for two different types of loaf pans.

 Cream the butter, sugar, and salt.